AtharvaShembade/PaperSage/README.md

 # PaperSage

 An agentic RAG research assistant for academics.
-Add papers, ask questions, find research gaps, and generate literature reviews — all grounded in actual paper content.
+Add papers, ask questions, find research gaps, and generate literature reviews.
+All grounded in actual paper content.

 **Live:** https://papersage-research.vercel.app

 ## Features

-- **Agentic RAG Chat** — Ask anything about your papers.
+- **Agentic RAG Chat**:Ask anything about your papers.
 The AI agent retrieves relevant passages on its own, issues multiple search queries if needed, and answers with cited sources.
-- **Research Gaps** — Scans all papers for open problems, contradictions, methodological gaps, and future directions.
-Evidence is verbatim — nothing fabricated.
+- **Research Gaps**:Scans all papers for open problems, contradictions, methodological gaps, and future directions.
+Evidence is verbatim:nothing fabricated.
-- **Literature Review** — Type a research question, get a structured review: overview, key findings, methods, gaps, and future directions.
+- **Literature Review**:Type a research question, get a structured review: overview, key findings, methods, gaps, and future directions.
-- **Paper Comparison** — Side-by-side table of problem, method, dataset, results, and limitations across all papers.
+- **Paper Comparison**:Side-by-side table of problem, method, dataset, results, and limitations across all papers.
-- **Related Papers** — AI reads your existing papers and discovers related work on arXiv.
+- **Related Papers**:AI reads your existing papers and discovers related work on arXiv.
-- **Chat Sessions** — DB-backed sessions with history that persists across devices.
+- **Chat Sessions**:DB-backed sessions with history that persists across devices.
-- **Notes & Annotations** — Pin source chunks from chat to notes, add commentary.
+- **Notes & Annotations**:Pin source chunks from chat to notes, add commentary.
-- **Citation Export** — Copy APA or BibTeX citation per paper.
+- **Citation Export**:Copy APA or BibTeX citation per paper.

 ## Tech Stack